-This summer, come and enjoy a unique programme dedicated solely to celebrate the works of local and international contemporary artists working with Photography, for a whole month, right in the city centre at Dublin Castle.
+For the full month of July, come and celebrate with us a unique programme showcasing works of local and international contemporary artists working with photography, right in the city centre at The Printworks, Dublin Castle.

-While the full educational programme will be released soon, visitors can expect interesting events such as guided tours of the exhibitions for all ages, artist led workshops such as ‘Magic Insta Material’, a workshop on Selfies and Portraits for teens, with Berlin based artist Anna Ehrenstein, artists and curatorial talks, and more.
+Visitors can expect other events such as guided tours, artists and curatorial talks, and more, like artist led workshops such as ‘Magic Insta Material’, a workshop on Selfies and Portraits for teens, with Berlin based artist Anna Ehrenstein.

-Adding to these, visitors will come across exciting items from private collectors based on the island, underlining their important role in supporting the practice of this discipline today and preserving it for the future.
+Adding to these, visitors will enjoy exciting items from private collectors based on the island, underlining their important role in supporting the practice of this discipline today and preserving it for the future.

-Developed by the PhotoIreland Foundation, the event is kindly supported by The Office of Public Works, the Arts Council of Ireland, the Dublin City Council Arts Office and Events Section, the Alliance Française, the Embassy of France in Dublin, the Embassy of Spain in Dublin.
+Developed by the PhotoIreland Foundation, the event is kindly supported by The Office of Public Works, the Arts Council of Ireland, the Dublin City Council Arts Office and Events Section, the Embassy of France in Dublin, the Alliance Française, Hang Tough framing, and Inspirational Arts.

 The Parallel Platform exhibition is co-funded by the Creative Europe Programme of the European Union in collaboration with our European partners, Procur.arte, Robert Capa Contemporary Center, Le Château d’Eau, Fondazione Fotografia Modena, Centro Artes José de Guimarães – A Oficina, Format International Photography Festival – Derby Quad, FotoFestiwal – Foundation of Visual Education, Galleri Image, ISSP, Katalog – Journal of Photography & Video, Landskrona Foto, Kaunas Photography Gallery, UGM – Maribor Art Gallery, The Finnish Museum of Photography, Organ Vida, and YET Magazine.